 Sexual Health and Family Planning ACT is the leader in integrated sexual and reproductive health workforce development, including post-graduate sexual and reproductive health education for nurses and doctors in the ACT region.
 High quality continuing professional development for the nursing and allied health workforce is central to SHFPACT’s strategic directions to ensure continuing access by the ACT community to high quality sexual and reproductive health services.

 SHFPACT offers a Well Women's Screening Course specifically designed and developed to provide nurses, enrolled nurses and midwives working in primary health care with the skills and knowledge required to undertake Cervical Screening Tests under the new National Cervical Screening Program Guidelines, and comprehensive well women's screening consultations.

-The aim of this course is to equip registered nurses, registered midwives and enrolled nurses with the knowledge, skills needed to achieve competency as a Nurse Pap Test Provider providing well women's screening consistent with the National Standards for Nurse Pap Test Providers (1997).
+The aim of this course is to equip registered nurses, registered midwives and enrolled nurses with the knowledge, skills needed to achieve competency in undertaking Cervical Screening Tests int eh context of well women's screening consultations.

-By the completion of this course, participants will be expected to:
+On completion of this course participants will be expected to:

 - Demonstrate confidence and competence in performing cervical screening in the context of well women’s screening;